 Robert Kennett is a pre-registered member of the Society of Garden Designers with 11 years experience and an RHS Gold Medal from Hampton Court Palace Flower Show 2012.
-He is also in the final three in a competition to redesign a large area of garden at a prominent National Trust property.
+He also finished in the final three in a competition to redesign a large walled garden at prominent National Trust property Mottisfont Abbey in Hampshire.

 Robert trained in horticulture and garden design in Greenwich over ten years ago whilst living in London and has since designed gardens for clients in London, Dorset, Somerset, Hampshire and Wiltshire ranging in size from only 50m2 to over two acres.

 Unlike some designers, who adopt a single design style which they replicate again and again, Robert believes that gardens with enduring appeal stem from a designer’s ability to reflect the individuality and character of their owners.
 So no two gardens he creates are ever the same.